 Integrating students who are visually impaired into a college learning environment can be done by making slight modifications.
 It shouldn’t feel overwhelming to address course delivery to support students with disabilities to learn and receive instructions effectively.
 Audio description is one significant addition institutions can invest in now to make video content inclusive for students navigating vision loss.

 “There’s a huge movement across the country for civil rights and I think learning accommodations are a part of that,” says Lindsay Tulloss.
 “Students are saying, ‘I have a right to ask for this’, and so I think institutions are trying to get ahead by adding audio description to their videos.”

 AST can help institutional leaders explore how to start describing videos, eBooks or any other virtual media with audio description.
 For example, audio description can be applied to videos shown in a biology course that showcase DNA visually, but also provide a visual description so that people who are blind are able to comprehend.

 As more universities turn their attention to how to make learning inclusive and accessible for all, audio description is more relevant than ever.

 Audio description has largely become part of this movement for greater inclusivity in university learning.
 By adding AD to new or existing virtual media, universities can anticipate student needs before assistance is sought out and attract more students to enroll.

-AST is partnering with universities globally, providing them with 24/7 dedicated support and trusted audio description and additional solutions like video captioning and real time captioning built for education’s needs.
+AST is partnering with universities globally, providing them with 24/7 dedicated support and trusted audio description and additional solutions like post-production captioning and real time captioning built for education’s needs.
 These tools support the accuracy requirements outlined by the ADA.
 Contact us to learn more about our solutions and how audio description can make your university more inclusive.